 Matie is a retired clinical social worker with a private practice in Natick and Yarmouth Port.
 She moved to the Cape with her husband, Joe, in 2005.
-In 2007, she woke him as she came out of a seizure, which signaled a brain tumor.
+In 2007, she woke him as she came out of a seizure.
+This seizure signaled a brain tumor for her.
 Although benign, it changed their lives.
 Surgery, paralysis, radiation treatments, rehab followed.
 It's been quite a ride.

-Through it she discovered the gift of writing in 2009 and has not stopped.
+Throughout it all she discovered the gift of writing in 2009 and have not stopped.
 In 2014, she published a book, with her husband, "Relationship Rewired."